mikoontz/remote-sensing-resistance/readme.md

 17. Compare the currently best-available YPMC wildfire dataset (USFS Region 5 Geospatial) to what we have developed by running "analyses/17_fire-perims-summary-stats.R"

+18. Get Spearman's correlation between prefire NDVI of central pixel and the prefire neighborhood mean NDVI of surrounding pixels to help support the interpretation of model coefficients.